biscuitdelicious/SnakeGame/README.md

 ## What did you learn from this?

-* Excelled in GUI development, primarily utilizing `Tkinter` module.
+* Excelled in GUI development, more specific on UX and UI.
 * Gained deep insights into `Turtle` module for graphics.
 * Enhanced understanding of classes and inheritance in Python.